-Lastly, for school district administrators, the economic sustainability of EMO was prioritized.
-The design utilized cost effective material within our project budget and was designed to be easily maintained.
-Using energy-efficient hardware and sustainable materials minimized its environmental impact and provided an eco-friendly solution which in turn reduced its cost.
-For example using wall power removed its need for a battery which would degrade and implemented software such that the device can be dormant reducing its power consumption.
-Furthermore, the parts selected were from trusted companies like Raspberry Pi so that the system is durable and can withstand a long product life cycle.
-Eco-friendly decisions is worth our design process since the usage of digital devices has increased and will increase as noted by Delgade et al., "The number of investments made towards purchasing digital devices for students has increased dramatically over the past 25 years, causing rapid growth of the use of technology in K-12 classrooms" (405).
+Lastly, for school district administrators, the economic sustainability of EMO was a key priority.
+The design utilized cost-effective materials within our project budget and was engineered for easy maintenance.
+By incorporating energy-efficient hardware and sustainable materials, we minimized the environmental impact and created an eco-friendly solution, which also helped reduce costs.
+For instance, relying on wall power eliminated the need for a battery, which would degrade over time, and implementing software to enable a dormant state reduced power consumption.
+Additionally, the parts were sourced from trusted companies like Raspberry Pi, ensuring durability and a long product life cycle.
+Prioritizing eco-friendly decisions was integral to our design process, particularly as the use of digital devices in education has grown significantly.
+As Delgado et al. (2015) noted, "The number of investments made towards purchasing digital devices for students has increased dramatically over the past 25 years, causing rapid growth of the use of technology in K-12 classrooms" (p.
+405).